Shatur/akd/README.md

 Read `man akd` for more information or pass `-h` / `--help` as argument.

+**Note:** We use X11 naming convention: group is the keyboard language, layout is the set of languages.

 ## Dependencies

 **Arch Linux:** boost cmake libx11